 Love, French tradition & the art of the Picnic

-I have always had a passion for food, even as a little girl.
-My French-Japanese background and the two cultures of legendary culinary tradition have taught me the importance of dining as a true art of living.
+We have always had a passion for food, even as we were little.
+French-Japanese and French Italian background, cultures of legendary culinary tradition have taught us the importance of dining as a true art of living.

-I spent a part of my childhood in Tokyo.
+Miyoko spent a part of her childhood in Tokyo.
 My granddad had a “Bento” business (Japanese picnic) where he prepared food for his many costumers.

 My mother, who came from Normandy, always concocted simple and delicious traditional French dishes.
 Our kitchen always served as a place for reunions and sharing for our family.